dappforce/subsocial-docs/docs/basics/faq/Overview.md

 SUB tokens are the native token of the Subsocial blockchain, and can be used to interact with the network.
 You can use your SUB tokens to create a space, make posts, and interact with others on Subsocial, by following them, or commenting and voting on their posts.
-Currently, you can also tip other users using your SUB tokens, or stake towards your favorite creators to earn rewards for yourself and them.
+Currently, you can also tip other users using your SUB tokens, or lock them to take part in [Content Staking](/docs/basics/content-staking/content-staking).

 You can also burn SUB to generate energy, allowing you to complete transations with reduced fees.